What I've learned about communities that last

 The backbone of any enduring Minecraft community is its leadership team.
 The healthiest ones show:

-Distributed responsibility.
-Servers entirely dependent on a single owner are inherently fragile.
-What happens when that person gets busy with work or school?
+- Distributed responsibility.
+Servers dependent on a single owner are inherently fragile.
 The best communities spread responsibility among a trusted team.

-Transparency in decision-making.
-Do they explain the reasoning behind server changes?
+- Transparency in decision-making.
+Do they explain the reasoning behind changes?
 Do they seek community input on major decisions?

 This reminds me of what makes good product teams work.
-The strongest ones aren't built around a single decision-maker; they create space for everyone to contribute their unique perspective.
-When server leaders take the time to explain their thinking, they open the door for others to challenge assumptions and contribute to solutions.
+The strongest aren’t built around a single decision-maker; they create space for everyone to contribute their perspective.

 Watch the Update Patterns